 Wondering how well video games work as a marketing tool for food?
 In this post, we’ll look at three examples of how food companies had great success using advergames (advertising games) for marketing.
 From a Super Mario Bros-esque mission from McDonald's to a Chex-clad warrior fighting aliens, food brands have used video games as a novel means of capturing their customers’ attention.

-Any post about games effectively promoting food products would be remiss not to mention the game Chipotle used to win back the public’s trust after food poisoning incidents.
-We want to really dive into that example, so stay tuned for a later post covering it in detail.
+Any post about games effectively promoting food products would be remiss not to mention the game Chipotle used to captivate customers.
+We want to really dive into that example, so stay tuned for a later post covering it in detail (update: available here).

 McDonald's - M.C.
 Kids